- Lolita Ritmanis

 Lolita Ritmanis’ esteemed composing career includes an Emmy Award, 10 Emmy Award nominations, and hundreds of film and television credits.
 Though best known for her work on the fantastic Warner Bros. animated series and films (with her partners Michael McCuistion and Kristopher Carter), Lolita’s rich orchestral score and sweeping choral work on the film Blizzard of Souls earned her a spot on the 2021 Academy Awards’ shortlist.
 She spoke with us about her start in music preparation and orchestration, her DP setup, and writing 70 minutes of music for Blizzard of Souls.
-Check out the full interview below:
+Check out the full interview with this amazing TV composer below:

 How and when did you first start composing?